enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 2. Cluster level inference
 	Ho do we do decide what cluster and what level of activation are relevant?
 		You find the t-values of every voxels.
 Do a plot by time and define a thresold relevant for the cluster.
-		Set the size of the cluster and the threshold.
+		Set the cluster threshold: Not too low nor too high Lack of spatial specificity: You don't know which voxels are significant inside, so not too big.